mlswg/wg-materials/ietf105/minutes.md

 BH: Group-level authentication vs Signature authentication.

-* For group-level, derive one more key (but requires keeping at least two keys in memory, breaking fwd secrecy)
+* "For group-level, derive one more key.
+Using currently existing keys requires keeping at least two keys in memory, breaking fwd secrecy.
+Identity-level requires updates to the signature keys.

 RLB: What about authenticating devices?